-When writing, especially essays or any important paper, do not trust just one article.
-Unfortunately, the internet has made it so.
-Get a second or third opinion so that the information makes sense.
+When writing essays or research papers, do not rely on just one article; get a second or third opinion so that the information makes sense.
 Observing links and URLs in search results will show which website will help you get the information you need.
-This requires more observation, but less clicking.
+Verified’s chapter five covers several topics, such as analyzing websites and relying on more than one expert.
+It further elaborates on how these observations can be done by discussing types of agreements and disagreements.

 The point in learning these types of agreements and disagreements is to identify the expert’s perspective or side of an argument or theory.
-If it is unidentifiable, then it may be best to move onto another article.
+If it is unidentifiable, then it may be best to move on to another article.

 Leave a Reply